-Say the words “best watch brand” to three people and at least one of them will reflexively issue the response: “Patek Philippe.”
-That’s because this expensive brand is at the tippy top of luxury watchmaking and with good reason.
+Say ask the question “what are the best watch brands?” to three people and at least one of them will reflexively issue the response: “Patek Philippe.”
+That’s because this expensive watch brand is at the tippy top of luxury watchmaking and with good reason.
 These guys are absolute geniuses.
 At this very moment, there’s a team of competing brands trying to reverse engineer Patek Philippe’s complicated mechanics (good luck).
 Those mechanics are almost two centuries in the making and backed by the utmost level of sophistication, expertise, opulence and innovation.
 Naturally, many of these models fetch the prettiest of pennies.

 Founded: 1839 (Patek, Czapek & Cie.), 1845 (Patek & Cie.), 1851 (Patek, Philippe & Cie.)